 I was lucky to see Mika performing at Italian talk show Che tempo che fa tonight and I must say he ended his Italian adventure in the best possible way doing an absolutely beautiful acoustic performance!
-Rai has already uploaded the video, see it above or here (the latter is a bit better quality).
+His performance can be seen here.
 Amazing even on the Mika scale, isn’t it.

 I was naturally happy to see the performance.
 So pleased that he was asked to the show as it seems to be both famous and very high-profile (even the topics were a bit boring, imo) and that he did so extremely well.
 Lovely weekend in Milan.
 A huge thank you to Robi who let me stay in her cozy B&B and took a good care of everything and to everyone I met.
 The Italian fans are such cheerful company, I forgot my tears in no time.
 Of course we watched the show both live and recorded (below).
 Got some stickers, thanks to Korea.